tehtbl/my-sorted-stars/STARS_by_topic.md

 - [xolox/python-coloredlogs](https://github.com/xolox/python-coloredlogs) - Colored terminal output for Python's logging module
 - [amidaware/tacticalrmm](https://github.com/amidaware/tacticalrmm) - A remote monitoring & management tool, built with Django, Vue and Go.
 - [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - A recursive internet scanner for hackers.
-- [edoardottt/twitterbot2](https://github.com/edoardottt/twitterbot2) - Like and retweet your tweets, or search tweets by topic.
-It stores and serves data with a Flask webapp. 🐦 Live demo running on twitter.com/ai_testing
 - [bugy/script-server](https://github.com/bugy/script-server) - Web UI for your scripts with execution management
 - [flathunters/flathunter](https://github.com/flathunters/flathunter) - A bot to help people with their rental real-estate search. 🏠🤖
 - [semgrep/semgrep](https://github.com/semgrep/semgrep) - Lightweight static analysis for many languages.
 Find bug variants with patterns that look like source code.